warehouse-picking-automation-challenges/picknik/README.md

 		8. GO to open and close end effector(s)
 		9. GO to pose pose:=NAME
         10. GO in and out of bin
+		11. GO in circle for calibration

         TESTING
 		16. Test grasp generator abilities and score results
 		17. Test joint limits
 		18. Test requesting preception results
 		22. Test approach, lift, and retreat motion for random objects
-		23. Unit tests for manipulation
+		23. UNIT TESTS for manipulation
         25. Test IK solver with simple pose request
 		26. Unit test for perception communication